StefanRijnhart/server-ux/base_menu_visibility_restriction/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This addon lets you assign "excluded groups" to menu items.
-If a user belongs to a group that is assigned to a menu item as an excluded group, the user will not be able to see the menu item.
+This addon lets you apply strict control over which user groups have access to which menus.
+By itself, Odoo let's you restrict menu's to specific groups.
+This addon adds to ways to further limit menu access based on user groups:

+-  You can block groups to access a specific menu.
+-  You can restrict access for a specific group to all menu items except one or more allowed menus.

 **Table of contents**